 The trick is to help them realize that no one is trying to take away their food.
 Start slowly, by standing near them while they eat, until they get comfortable enough for you to pet them during meals.
 Do your pets fight over the food you leave out while you’re at work?
-Use a pet camera that gives treats such as Petcube Bites to remotely monitor their behavior and interrupt their aggression.
+Use an interactive pet camera that gives treats such as Petcube Bites 2 Lite to remotely monitor their behavior and interrupt their aggression.

 Living with an aggressive dog is not easy, but it’s not the end of the world, either.
 Even though it might seem scary at times, it is a behavioral problem that can be solved with proper socialization and training.

 Underneath that snarling and snapping, your dog might be just a scared, poorly socialized pup.
 When given a chance, any aggressive or nervous dog can change for the better!